Breakthrough/PySceneDetect/docs/download.md

 If you have trouble getting PySceneDetect to find `ffmpeg` or `mkvmerge`, see the section on Manually Enabling `split-video` Support on [Getting Started: Video Splitting Support Requirements](examples/video-splitting).

-### Installing Latest Version of OpenCV (optional)
+### Building OpenCV from Source or Using a Different Version

-If you have installed OpenCV using `pip`, you will need to uninstall it before continuing on.
+If you have installed OpenCV using `pip`, you will need to uninstall it before installing a different version of OpenCV, or building and installing it from source.

-You can [click here](http://breakthrough.github.io/Installing-OpenCV/) for a quick guide (OpenCV + Numpy on Windows & Linux) on installing the latest versions of OpenCV/Numpy on [Windows (using pre-built binaries)](http://breakthrough.github.io/Installing-OpenCV/#installing-on-windows-pre-built-binaries) and [Linux (compiling from source)](http://breakthrough.github.io/Installing-OpenCV/#installing-on-linux-compiling-from-source).
+You can [click here](http://breakthrough.github.io/Installing-OpenCV/) for a quick guide (OpenCV + Numpy on Windows & Linux) on installing OpenCV/Numpy on [Windows (using pre-built binaries)](http://breakthrough.github.io/Installing-OpenCV/#installing-on-windows-pre-built-binaries) and [Linux (compiling from source)](http://breakthrough.github.io/Installing-OpenCV/#installing-on-linux-compiling-from-source).
 If the Python module that comes with OpenCV on Windows is incompatible with your system architecture or Python version, [see this page](http://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv) to obtain a pre-compiled (unofficial) module.

 Note that some Linux package managers still provide older, dated builds of OpenCV (pre-3.0).
 PySceneDetect is compatible with both versions, but if you want to ensure you have the latest version, it's recommended that you [build and install OpenCV from source](http://breakthrough.github.io/Installing-OpenCV/#installing-on-linux-compiling-from-source) on Linux.